|Current Hot Topics|

 Renewals will also need to fulfill a two hour training program prior to next license renewal (9/30/2018)

 Pennsylvania has passed legislation authorizing the use of certain forms of marijuana for the treatment of certain disease states.
 The PA Dept of Health is charged with developing enabling regulations.
 PPA's attorney, Steven Grubb, of Goldberg Katzman has authored an article about the law.

 The U.S. Department of Health & Human Services released the Nondiscrimination in Health Programs and Activities Final Rule in May of this year.
 Most of the provisions of this rule go into effect Monday, July 18, 2016.

 Key requirements affecting pharmacies include:

 For more information and tips on how to comply, please see this resource from the American Pharmacists Association.

-NCPA has put together a resource page that explains more about DIR fees and how independents can cope with this, Please access this information by clicking here.
+NCPA has put together a resource page that explains more about DIR fees and how independents can cope with this.